System Monitoring Plug-in Installation Guide for Oracle Big Data Appliance

 bda1sw-ip with the name of the Cisco Ethernet Switch target being configured):

-# ssh bda1sw-ip User Access Verification Password: bda1sw-ip> enable Password: bda1sw-ip# configure terminal Enter configuration commands, one per line.
+# ssh admin@bda1sw-ip User Access Verification Password: bda1sw-ip> enable Password: bda1sw-ip# configure terminal Enter configuration commands, one per line.
 End with CNTL/Z. bda1sw-ip(config)#

 Enable access to allow the Agents monitoring Cisco Switch target to poll the switch.